martinthomson/http-replay/draft-thomson-http-replay.md

 code.
 A gateway that isn't certain about server support SHOULD either delay forwarding the request until the TLS handshake completes, or send a 4NN (Too Early) status code in response.
-A gateway that is uncertain about whether an origin server supports the `Early-Data` header field can disable early data.
+A gateway that is uncertain about whether an origin server supports the `Early-Data` header field SHOULD disable early data.

 # IANA Considerations